MicrosoftDocs/microsoft-salescopilot-docs/articles/view-opportunity-insights.md

 > [!NOTE]
 > - When viewing an email, the **Opportunity insights** card is displayed only when the email is connected to an opportunity.
 Once the opportunity is connected, the card displays insights from all relevant meetings.
-> - When viewing a meeting, the **Opportunity insights** card is displayed only when the meeting is connected to an opportunity.
+> - When viewing a meeting in Outlook calendar, the **Opportunity insights** card is displayed only when the meeting is connected to an opportunity.
-> - Meetings don't necessarily have to be saved to an opportunity for it to show up in the **Opportunity insights** card.
-The opportunity is identified based on the meeting content and contacts.

 ## Prerequisites